• Skip to primary navigation

 • Wash the rice and urad dal and soak for 10-12 hours.

-Dal and rice for idli dosa batter
+Dal and rice with water for idli dosa batter.

 • Discard the water and put the soaked dal and rice in vitamix.
 Add salt and 1 ½ cup cold water.

-Soaked dal and rice for idli dosa batter
+Soaked dal and rice for idli dosa batter.

 • Select the "Smoothie" setting in vitamix and let it complete the cycle.